Aseel1818/Cloud-Computing-BashScript/README.md

 ### To run script #1 :

 1- Download my script file
+2- run this command to make the script executable : (chmod +x LunixStatus) in the terminal of the directory that has the script file.
 2- add the script to linux path
 3- type LunixStatus in terminal as a command
 4- it will show the welcome view with current date, current user, Linux version,